Introducing Critique Builder: where English compiles

 How to think about it

-Critique Builder is not a dashboard report.
-It is not a benchmark playground.
-It is a workspace: chat-first, status-aware, honest about complexity, and unwilling to waste your eyeballs on decoration.
+Critique Builder is not an app builder in the narrow sense.
+It is not a dashboard report, not a benchmark playground, and not a browser IDE wearing a product-marketing trench coat.
+It is a cloud agent surface: chat-first, status-aware, honest about complexity, and unwilling to waste your eyeballs on decoration.

-We ship it in chapters—shell and composer first, then richer live activity, then deeper results and follow-ups—so every layer earns its place.
-When you open it from the dashboard, you are not jumping to a different product.
+We ship Builder in chapters, because the right surface for cloud coding should earn its complexity.
+Shell and composer first.
+Better live activity next.
+Deeper results, continuations, and richer execution loops after that.
+When you open it from the dashboard, you are not jumping to a different company.
 You are walking into the same house through a different door.

-Critique Builder is where a clear sentence meets a serious run—and the interface finally acts like it believes you.
+Critique Builder is where a clear sentence meets a serious run, where OpenCode does the heavy lifting in a real sandbox, and where the interface finally acts like it believes software work should be calm, remote, and actually shippable.

 Open Critique Builder